0xDEADBEEFC0DEBABE/COMP6441Proj/README.md

 # Kernel Driver Mapping Technical Guide: HelloWorld Driver Monitoring System & KDMapper Analysis

+**WARNING: DO NOT EXECUTE ANY BINARIES IN THIS REPOSITORY UNLESS YOU FULLY UNDERSTAND WHAT YOU ARE DOING.**

+**FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY.**

 ## 1. Overview

 In modern operating systems, kernel-level drivers possess the highest system privileges and can monitor and control various aspects of the system.
 This document provides an in-depth analysis of two important kernel technology projects: **HelloWorld Driver Monitoring System** and **KDMapper Kernel Driver Mapping Tool**.
 These technologies have significant application value in network security research, system monitoring, and anti-cheat detection.